The heir whose killings stunned Canada

 'It was just a truck'

-If it was not for his truck, Tim Bosma may still have been alive today.
+If it was not for his truck, Bosma may still have been alive today and Millard may never have been charged with his father's murder.

 The 32-year-old family man was trying to sell his diesel vehicle, and his wife Sharlene Bosma had posted an ad online.

-They had a two-year-old daughter and wanted to grow the family.
+The Bosmas had a two-year-old daughter and wanted to grow the family.
 Money was tight, and getting rid of the truck would ease their burdens.

-On 6 May 2013, Millard and Smich arrived at the Bosma family home outside of Hamilton, Ontario, to take the truck for a test drive.
+On 6 May 2013, Millard and his friend Mark Smich arrived at the Bosma family home outside of Hamilton, Ontario, to take the truck for a test drive.

 "When they come, should I go with them?"
 Bosma had asked his wife.